-Plastic Flap Doors are an excellent alternative to solid-panel doors, also known as strip doors the flaps are overlapping PVC that hang from a mount atop a passageway to form a barrier through which individuals and equipment can travel.
+Plastic Flap Doors are an excellent alternative to solid-panel doors, also known as strip doors.
+The flaps are overlapping PVC that hang from a mount atop a passageway to form a barrier through which individuals and equipment can travel.
 Unlike solid doors, industrial flap doors are lightweight, inexpensive, easy-to-install, safe, and still very effective.
 These clear PVC flaps allow forklift and people traffic to come and go with ease.

 Clear Door Flaps For Warehouses

 Inexpensive, Easy to Ship, Easy to Install.
 Unlike standard doors, industrial plastic flap doors are relatively inexpensive.
-They can be shipped via regular postal services, install in minutes, and last for years.
+They can be shipped via regular postal services, installed in minutes, and last for years.
 When strips do wear out, replacement is quite literally a snap.
 Simply purchase some bulk roll PVC and you can instantly tear away a new flap and pop it in place to replace the previous one.

 PVC Door Flaps Increase Safety